codemacabre/bumblebot/README.md

 This file only provides basic usage information and it is outside of the scope of this repo to provide additional support.
 I highly recommend following Daniel Shiffman's [Twitter Bot Tutorial](https://www.youtube.com/playlist?list=PLRqwX-V7Uu6atTSxoRiVnSuOn6JHnq2yV) series to learn more.

 ## License
-BumbleBot is open source, licensed under the [MIT license](./LICENSE.md).
+BumbleBot is ethical open source software, offered under the Hippocratic License 3.0, a permissive license that enforces the licensee to comply with human rights principles and laws.

+Other software packages and libraries used fall under their own respective licenses.